- A palaeontologist is a scientist who studies fossils.

 Activity preparation: Before the activity, you can prepare the plaster of Paris by mixing 2 parts powder with 1 part water.
 Transfer very small quantities of the plaster of Paris into individual pots for the students to use.
 Plaster of Paris will set in around 20–30 minutes.

-- Tell the class that they are going to create their own fossils and then excavate them as a palaeontologist would.
+- Explain to the class that they are going to create their own fossils and then excavate them as a palaeontologist would.

 - How do we know what dinosaurs looked like?